OSLC/developing-oslc-applications/_harp/iotp_adaptor/developer-guide.md

 See the [iotp-adaptor User Guide](./userGuide/user-guide) for information on how to install, configure, administer and use the iotp-adaptor OSLC server.
 This Developer Guide explains how the adaptor was build and integrated with the IBM CE jazz.net applications.
 The source code is available in a the GitHub [iotp-adaptor Project](https://github.com/OSLC/iotp-adaptor).

-iotp-adaptor was designed and initially created using the [eclipse/Lyo Designer Toolchain Modeler and Code Generator](https://wiki.eclipse.org/Lyo/ToolchainModellingAndCodeGenerationWorkshop).
+iotp-adaptor was designed and initially created using the [eclipse/Lyo Designer](https://github.com/eclipse/lyo.designer/wiki).
 This tool using model-based development techniques to generate an OSLC server implementation with a minimal Web UI "debug" application that allows you to browse the OSLC services and adapted resources.
 The code generator uses [M2T](https://www.eclipse.org/modeling/m2t/) templates that were developed using the eclipse/Lyo [OSLC4J Bugzilla](https://wiki.eclipse.org/Lyo/BuildOSLC4JBugzilla) sample application.

 The Lyo Designer code generator creates an [OSLC Core 2.0](http://open-services.net/bin/view/Main/OslcCoreSpecification) compliant OSLC server.
 This server is sufficient to explore the adapted resources using OSLC capabilities, but it is not enough to be able to integrate that server with the IBM jazz.net based applications.
 Additional considerations must be addressed in order to integrate with these applications including: